 "This is a transformative transaction for Sprint that creates immediate value for our stockholders, while providing an opportunity to participate in the future growth of a stronger, better capitalized Sprint going forward," Hesse said.

-Son is an unusually risk-tolerant and innovative executive in a corporate culture that tends to favor a staid conservative approach.
-A graduate of the University of California, Berkeley, he was only 16 when he ventured alone to the U.S.
+Son, a graduate of the University of California, Berkeley, said he was only 16 when he ventured alone to the U.S.

 "I am happy to be able to tell you today of my big comeback to the U.S.," he said.
 "This is going to be an even bigger challenge."